 top of page

-Obesity is a chronic health condition where a person has too much body fat, which can negatively affect their health and wellbeing.
-In Australia, obesity is commonly defined using the Body Mass Index (BMI), where a BMI of 30 or more is considered obese.
-While BMI doesn’t measure body fat directly, it’s a useful tool to identify those at higher risk of health issues related to excess weight.
+Obesity is a chronic health condition characterized by excessive body fat.
+It can significantly affect both health and wellbeing.
+In Australia, obesity is typically defined using the Body Mass Index (BMI) measurement.
+A BMI of 30 or more indicates obesity.
+While BMI does not directly measure body fat, it is a helpful tool for identifying individuals at a higher risk for health issues related to excess weight.

 Why Does Obesity Matter?